 This course requires students to research the basic contours of academic research in national security policy.
 Students will work with their faculty member to understand the scope, history, controversial issues, and methods associated with academic research in this cognate.
 This research will serve as a stepping-stone to conducting a comprehensive literature review for their dissertation and provide the needed context to ensure that the student’s chosen dissertation topic is focused and appropriate.

-In the fast changing, highly fluid, multidimensional discipline of national security policy and planning today, serious need exists for more trained analysts, policy planners, and experienced practitioners who better understand how to integrate the moving parts of this increasingly critical area of expertise.
-If past theory and practice understood national security more in terms of conventional military deterrence, current focus requires skilled professionals be able to integrate and coordinate US security policy to meet additional challenges posed by the rise of China, cyberwar, terror networks, the proliferation of WMDs, and natural disasters.
+In the fast changing, highly fluid, multidimensional discipline of national security policy and planning today, serious need exists for more trained analysts, policy planners, and experienced practitioners who better understand how to integrate the critical areas of expertise with a biblical worldview.
+If past theory and practice understood national security more in terms of conventional military deterrence, current focus requires skilled professionals be able to integrate and coordinate US security policy to meet additional challenges posed by the return of great power competition, cyberwar, terror networks, WMDs, and natural disasters.

 Course Requirements Checklist